DemianWright/Discord-Dice/README.md

 ### Disadvantage Rolls ###
 Disadvantage rolls only take the lowest die result into the final result.
 The are done by prefixing the standard roll message with `d`.
+(Case in-sensitive.)
 When doing a disadvantage roll, you must roll a minimum of two dice.
-If less dice are provided (or none at all) two dice are rolled.
+If less dice are provided (or no number at all) two dice are rolled.

 The space before the modifier is optional: `ddY -Z` and `ddY-Z` are equivalent.
 Roll message formats: